 LeoVegas processes approximately 1.2 million monthly active users, according to Q1 2024 financial reports.
 This scale reflects strong brand trust but intensifies competition in regulated markets.

-The platform’s mobile dominance remains unmatched, with 78% of traffic originating from handheld devices.
+The casino’s mobile dominance remains unmatched, with 78% of traffic originating from handheld devices.
 This focus drives continuous innovation in app performance and touchscreen usability.

 Bonus terms specify a maximum cashout of €5,000 from welcome offers.
 This cap protects the operator while allowing meaningful wins for casual players.